-For your convenience, OVH US has made it easier than ever to create a Windows VM.
+For your convenience, OVHcloud has made it easier than ever to create a Windows VM.
 By utilizing our templates for Windows Server, you will have a VM up and ready to go in just a few minutes.

 Obtaining the URL for the OVF